hungdannt/react-e-wallet/README.md

 ## react-e-wallet
-Full stack web app with React and Spring Boot used for managing digital wallet and transactions.
+A full-stack web application built with React and Spring Boot for managing digital wallets and handling transactions.

 <br/>